Fuuto PI: Adaptation

 Yoshimasa Hosoya voices Shotaro in the series.

 The subsequent anime adaptation was also designed with Western fans in mind.
 The anime was made by Studio Kai, with director Yosuke Kabashima being a fan of previous Kamen Rider series during his youth.
 He found doing the animation challenging, but he was glad he was able to draw the figure of Kamen Rider.
 In contrast to previous Kamen Rider works, Studio Kai wanted to emphasize Fuuto PIs more comical tone.
 Nevertheless, the anime has a tendency to change its mood.
 Kabashima wanted the audience to like it as much as they liked Kamen Rider W. The team struggled doing the character designs while Sayoko Yokoyama was in charge of checking the colors, most notably how everything changes between day and night.
 Producer Taisuke Furuya took it as his responsibility to handle the anime after contacting the manga authors and the Kamen Rider W producer.

 Several cast members from the video game Kamen Rider: Memory of Heroez reprised their roles in the anime adaptation.
-Director Yosuke Kabashima praised Yoshimasa Hosoya and Koki Uchiyama for their performances as Shotaro and Philip, respectively, leading to much of the game's voice cast being retained.
+Kabashima praised Yoshimasa Hosoya and Koki Uchiyama for their performances as Shotaro and Philip, respectively, leading to much of the game's voice cast being retained.
 Hosoya, who reprised his role as Shotaro, praised the anime's animation quality and voice acting, noting particular satisfaction in delivering his transformation line.
 He also expressed enthusiasm for the prospect of recording a second season.
-Uchiyama appreciated the blend of action and mystery, noting that Philip's reserved personality made the role unique.
-Ayumu Murase voiced Shotaro's younger self, enjoying the dynamic with Kenjiro Tsuda's character, Sokichi Narumi.

 Media

 Manga

 Written by Riku Sanjo and illustrated by Masaki Sato, Fuuto PI started in Shogakukan's seinen manga magazine Big Comic Spirits on August 7, 2017.
 In January 2024, it was announced that the manga had entered its "last stage" and took a break in February before starting a new story arc in April.
 It took another hiatus in February 2025, returning in April; Another hiatus started in August and is set to resume with a new story arc in Q4.
 Shogakukan has collected its chapters into individual tankōbon volumes.
 The first volume was released on March 30, 2018.
-As of October 30, 2025, nineteen volumes have been released.
+As of May 29, 2026, twenty volumes have been released.